Linuxfabrik/monitoring-plugins/check-plugins/mastodon-version/README.md

 Checks the installed Mastodon version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
 By default, alerts 30 days before the official EOL date.
 The offset is configurable.

+**Important Notes:**

+* Requires root or sudo to access the Mastodon installation directory
+* Does not use the `tootctl` command (which requires a working Ruby environment and extra environment variables), but instead parses the Docker Compose file directly

 **Data Collection:**

 * Reads the Mastodon version from `docker-compose.yml` in the local installation directory (default: `/home/mastodon/live/docker-compose.yml`)